KimRuedasR/HR-Express-API/readme.md

    npm start

 6. **Test**:

-   Import ./Postman_hrManagement.postman_collection.json with Postman to test the CRUD operations for "Administradores" and "Empleados" entities.
+   -Import ./hrManagement.postman_collection.json with Postman to test the CRUD operations for "Administradores" and "Empleados" entities.

+   -POST operations and database autoincrement, create a new entity or modify routes for testing.

 ## Endpoints